relvaner/actor4j-core/Readme.md

 Fig. 6: Representation of the analysis tool for `actor4j`

+## Announcement ##
+This framework will be released soon under an open source license.

 ## References ##
 [1]<a name="1"/> Lightbend (2016).
 Akka. http://akka.io/
 [2]<a name="2"/> Jonas Bonér, Dave Farley, Roland Kuhn, and Martin Thompson (2014).
 The Reactive Manifesto. http://www.reactivemanifesto.org/